 - Native CIRCLE.
 This program provides and develops culturally appropriate cancer education materials for lay people, allied health and clinicians working in Native communities.

 - Spirit of Eagles.
 This National Cancer Institute-funded Community Networks Program empowers intervention studies in Native populations, provides scholarship support for students in medicine or biological sciences training, and advocates for improved cancer prevention and control in American Indian and Alaska Native populations.

 Significance to patient care

-The research conducted by Dr. Kaur aims to improve cancer screening, access to care including clinical trials and efforts to increase survival rates in native populations.
+Dr. Kaur's research aims to improve cancer screening and access to care — including access to clinical trials — and efforts to increase survival rates in Native populations.